WbWbX/BFragmentationAnalyzer/README.md

 | B0            | 0.10429       | 0.1033+-0.028 |
 | B0s           | 0.093         | 0.0960+-0.008 |
 | Lambdab       | 0.077         | 0.1030+-0.022 |

+The figure below summarizes this table and shows the inclusive BR obtained directly from Pythia8 and the envelope assigned to cover the uncertainties and differences in the BRs.

+(data/semilepbr_unc.png)